 As mentioned, top VC players like Sequoia Capital now face disaster.
+The Sequoia investment in FTX might also face scrutiny.
 Some expect LP litigation threats.
 And who’s to blame them?
 Also, if such a massive crypto giant can fall from $32 billion to potentially zilch in only 36 hours, isn’t it possible that it will happen to others?
 Some investors might not want to risk it, steering away from crypto altogether.

 We can’t help but notice that many VCs all but swept due diligence under the rug, throwing money toward Bankman-Fried with little regard to risk.
 Yet, now plenty of finger-pointing is going on among this group.
 So, insurance claims are undoubtedly a more complicated maze to navigate, especially with jurisdictions in several countries.

 Our General Manager Jonathan Selby brought up an interesting point of who will get paid first once the lawsuits start rolling in.
 Although this unique situation will be the maze mentioned earlier, merely based on its magnitude, our Head of Claims, Sojee Kim, clears up some confusion.